Panomics Documentation

 Inherited Metadata

 This is the metadata inherited from the samples associated with the project.
-It can include information about the tissue, disease, treatment compounds, etc. Projects can be filtered using any of the metadata fields configured at the organization level.
+It can include information about the tissue, disease, treatment compounds, etc. Projects can be filtered using any of the configured at the organization level.

 Analyses